trentschnee/medstation/README.md

 In order to login to MedstationV2, you need to login with an email and password.
 For demonstration purposes only, any email and password should work with the project I have submitted.
-However, in my full-stack web application, emails and passwords are verified within the sql database I have setup.
+However, in my full-stack web application, emails and passwords are verified within.

+Note: In the github pages demo, you must refresh the page to see everything.

+the sql database I have setup.

 - Data Needed: